API Proxy Groups allow multiple API Proxies to be managed as a group.

 https://demo.apinizer.com/apigateway/apiProxyGroup1/pet/findByStatus?status=pending

-If a method/endpoint is accessed via the API Proxy Group, the address of the API Proxy is ignored.
-The method/endpoint is treated as if it directly belongs to the API Proxy Group and the URL of the method/endpoint is created with the address of the API Proxy Group.
+If a method/endpoint is accessed through the API Proxy Group, the API Proxy's address is not considered.
+The method/endpoint behaves as if it belongs directly to the API Proxy Group, and the URL for the method/endpoint is constructed with the API Proxy Group's address.

-If there is more than one method/endpoints with the same address and HTTP method in the REST type API Proxies in the API Proxy Group, the request goes to the method/endpoint found first.
+If there are multiple methods/endpoints with the same address and HTTP method within the REST-type API Proxies in the API Proxy Group, the request will be routed to the first found method/endpoint.

 Accessing a method/endpoint of API Proxy of SOAP type